-As soon as you submit your “Complete Application” you will be added to the Wait List.
+The waiting list is currently not open, check back for updates.
+When open, as soon as you submit your “Complete Application” you will be added to the Wait List.
 All official notification will be made by mail.
 Once your name is reached on the waiting list, Avon Park Housing Authority will mail a selection letter to you.
 This will advise you of the next step in the application process.
 If, at any time, it is determined that you are ineligible, Avon Park Housing Authority will mail a denial letter to you, telling you why you have been denied and advising you of how you may request an informal hearing.

 How long is the waiting list?

 The length of the waiting list varies depending on the number of vacancies we have each month and how many people are applying for housing.
 The waiting list also varies depending on which size bedroom you qualify for.
 On average, you can expect to wait between 3 to 6 months.
 We tell our applicants, not to be discouraged by the numbers on the list; often times applicants have moved elsewhere and you can move up quickly

 What if I need emergency housing?